SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • An aircraft.

 Control measures should be used to protect targets and mitigate the exposure of targets.
-One example of this is aircraft with specially reinforced windshields to protect against bird strikes.
+One example is aircraft with specially reinforced windshields to protect against bird strikes.
 This makes aircraft less of a target.
 Similarly, employees might be required to wear safety gear.

 Hazard Register